 For students completing a final project or dissertation, you will be assigned a supervisor during that module.
-They will be there to support you throughout the project and provide feedback and academic assistance.
+They will be available to support you throughout your project and provide feedback and academic assistance.

 It’s essential to us that you can access our online learning facilities at all times!
 If you have any technical issues, please contact us by phone.

 We aim to make all of our courses as accessible as possible.
 In order for us to best support you, please make us aware of any disabilities or learning difficulties that you have during the admissions process.
-Then our Study Skills Manager will assess your needs and consider any further support we can offer you.
+Our Head of Student Experience and Welfare will assess your needs and consider any further support we can offer you.
 We will also be able to advise you on any funding that may be available for you.